Triangle Tiling: The case $3\alpha + 2\beta = \pi$: Introduction

+When the tiling equation does have solutions, are there tilings?
+We answer this question in the affirmative by explicitly constructing the tilings in question.
+None of these tilings were previously known.
+Many illustrations of these tilings are given in the figures below.
+In the $(2\alpha,\beta,\alpha+\beta)$ case we call these the ``triquadratic tilings.''
+The smallest of these is a 28-tiling.
+In the $(2\alpha,\alpha,2\beta)$ case, we call these the ``four-component tilings''.

-For a given $N$ satisfying these assumptions, one can explicitly compute a finite set of possible tiles (one for each solution of the tiling equation) and for each tile, just one triangle $ABC$, such that if any $N$-tiling exists, it uses one of those tiles and tiles the corresponding $ABC$.
+For a given $N$, if either of the tiling equations has a solution, one can explicitly compute a finite set of possible tiles (one for each solution of the tiling equation) and for each tile, just one triangle $ABC$, such that if any $N$-tiling exists, it uses one of those tiles and tiles the corresponding $ABC$.

-Originally we thought there were no $N$-tilings of any triangle by any tile under these assumptions; and we verified this by hand for $N= 7, 14, 17$, and 23.
-It was too difficult to check $N=28$, so we wrote a computer program to check it.
-To our surpise, we discovered a 28-tiling!
-That led to the discovery of the second main result of this paper:

-(2) If the tiling equation is solvable and $K$ divides $N$ (or equivalently $K$ divides $M^2$), then there does exist a tiling.
-These are the ``triquadratic tilings.''
-These seem to be completely new.

-The simplest triquadratic tiling is for $N=28$.
-Then we complement our existence theorem by a non-existence theorem:

-(3) If $N$ satisfies the condition in (1) but not the condition in (2) then there are no $N$-tilings of any triangle by any tile.

-The principal tool in the proof of (3) is the introduction of a graph $\HH$ whose nodes are the tiles of a tiling, in which two nodes are immediately connected if they share two vertices but have different angles at the shared vertices.
-Analysis of the connected components of this graph helps us to control the possible partial tilings.